 Ultimately, the goal is to set up a community-run support system for independent creators.

 - 2020 - Produce some projects

-To do this, we set up a production studio and work remotely using ideas from software development like Scrum.
-We hire independent teams for each project and direct using Basecamp, Notion and WhatsApp.
+We hire independent creators for each project and work remotely using Basecamp, Notion and WhatsApp.

-Hopefully, we can get 100 True Fans from our audience to commit some money to indie creators every year.
+Hopefully, we find 100 True Fans from this audience willing to give money to indie creators.

-If it all works out, then we can support creators by designing and running programs with established institutions.
-By delegating space and facilitation to partners, we can also keep our overhead low.
+With enough patrons, the studio can support indie creators by running programs with established institutions.
+And by delegating space and facilitation to partners, we can keep our operations simple.